LaurentGENTY/LIARA-RFID-data-retrieving/README.md

           - format of finalData.csv : double entry table : `Distance;0[°];23[°];45[°];90[°]`
         - 2d/ :
           - every 2D graphs (as PNG) which shows us the divition between every samples during the experiment AND the average and the experiment for every couple distance/angle
             - format of PNG files : `[Object]_[distance]_[angle].png`
+        - hist/ :
+          - every histograms of the division for all couple distance/angle to understand a potential mathematics law
+            - format of PNG files : `[Object]_[distance]_[angle].png`
         - 2ddistanceangle/ :
           - the recap between every curves for each couple distance/angle